milanvarady/Menu-System/docs/source/menu/usage.rst

 Go to the menu's **Menu array** region, here will be an empty array.
 This is where your buttons go.

-To add a button create a new array into the array.
-The array should consist of two elements:
+That empty array is a page array which means that it stores buttons.
+Buttons are also arrays they consist of two elements:
  * Button name
  * Button function